GPStR’s must be fully registered with the GMC before they start a general practice attachment in order to be eligible to receive a salary.

 - Visits to other people concerned with the care of the community which may include a chemist, social worker, district nurse, health visitor, health authority, Magistrates Court etc.

-Dr Lisa Jackson, Dr Hannah Innes & Dr Ardyn Ross from April 2019
+Dr Lisa Jackson, Dr Hannah Innes & Dr Ardyn Ross

 LOCATION AND PRACTICE

 The Millwood Partnership is based to the South of Great Yarmouth covering the areas of Bradwell, Gorleston and the area to the South.
 The Partnership operates from two sites.
 The main site is Millwood Surgery and the branch site is Falkland Surgery.
 The practice uses Systm One clinical system and looks after 19000 patients.
 Millwood Surgery is a modern, purpose built building which is easily accessible with plentiful parking.
 The practice is also equipped with all you might expect with a modern surgery including video facilities, library and a state of the art meeting room.